andrewramsay/cix2026/cfp/index.md

 Workshop proposals will be selected by the local Chairs and some other CIX Board members.

-**Call for Talks**
+**Call for Talks and Posters**
 *Deadline 28th February 2026*

-We will have two main `open' presentation options:
+We will have three main `open' presentation options:
 - Long and short talk presentations (20 and 10 minutes).
 - Opinion talks (5 minutes) as part of the `Field Building' session  on Wednesday morning.
+- Posters.

 *Talks*